Oil Pulling Removes Bacteria

 If you have heard of oil pulling, you may think that it is relatively new and trendy.
 Oil pulling has been around for thousands of years!
 Used in Ayurvedic medicine for oil pulling is a common practice.

-I have personally used this practice on and off for a very long time in between my routine dental visits.
+I have personally used this practice on and off for a very long time between my routine dental visits.

-Oil pulling is simply:
+Oil pulling is: